cloudfoundry-community/autosleep/doc/publish.md

-#Publish
+#Publish manually

-How to make autosleep service broker available in your market place.
+This section describes how to maunally make autosleep service broker available in your market place.

 ## Deploy autosleep application
 This is how to deploy autosleep application in cloudfoundry.
 If you wish to run it elsewhere you're on your own.